-- Arteries connected directly to veins without any capillaries in between: Arteriovenous Malformations (AVM)
+- Arteries connected directly to veins without any capillaries in between: arteriovenous malformation (AVM)

 Why do these vascular malformations occur?

-These are all present at birth, and become apparent at different ages.
+These are all present at birth and become apparent at different ages.
 We are just beginning to understand how malformations occur.
-The pulmonary arteriovenous malformation, when associated with Hereditary Hemorrhagic Telangiectasia, is inherited genetically.
+The pulmonary arteriovenous malformation, when associated with Hereditary Hemorrhagic Telangiectasia (HHT), is inherited genetically.
 There is currently much work being done on the possible genetics of other malformations.
 Most are only known as something that occurs during development of the arteries, veins, and/or lymph vessels, but without specific cause.

 What are the symptoms of a vascular malformation?

-Arteriovenous malformations (AVMs) may cause pain.
+Arteriovenous malformations may cause pain.
 They are also more stressful on the heart because of the rapid shunting of blood from arteries to veins.
-Depending on their location, they may also result in bleeding (for example from the bowels, from the uterus, from the bladder).
+Depending on their location, they may also result in bleeding (for example from the bowels, from the uterus or from the bladder).

 Hemangioma is another common term used for vascular anomalies.
 However, this name actually applies to a childhood vascular anomaly that has a rapid growth phase between birth and 3 months of age.
 These will resolve completely by age 7.
 The major reason for us to treat these is for low platelets that do not respond to medical treatment, or in the liver because of massive shunting with a strain on the heart.